weskinner/path/README.md

 # path package

-shortcuts for inserting path strings.
+shortcuts for working with path strings.

 ###Features
-- **Insert Relative to Me**: inserts the path of a file you select relative to the current file. `alt-cmd-r`
+- **Insert Relative to Me**: inserts the path of a project file you select using the fuzzy finder relative to the current file. `alt-cmd-r`
 - **Insert Full Path**: inserts the full path of a file you select. `alt-cmd-i`
+- **Pull Path Up**: pulls the current selection up a directory. `/path/to/file.txt` becomes `/path/file.txt`. `alt-cmd-u`